jizhouli/py-logger/README.md

 # py-logger

-a easy-to-use logging wrapper for python
+Recently, I want to find an easy-to-use logging wrapper in Python for my project, but none of them is easy enough.
+So I write this one.

+### Usage